 Rule 1: The circle moves one step counterclockwise.

 Rule 2: The triangle moves one step up diagonally.

 Rule 3: The square moves one step clockwise.

 Therefore, the correct answer is the first set.

-Situational Judgment Tests from SHL often ask you to rank 4 options based on their effectiveness for a given scenario, mainly about dealing with workplace problems or relations.
+Situational judgment test from SHL often asks you to rank 4 options based on their effectiveness for a given scenario, mainly about dealing with workplace problems or relations.
 By that, Deutsche Bank can gain a better insight into your behavior and approach in work settings and how these align with the environment of the company.
 Let’s look at a sample question from SHL: